juxor/afaq/markdown/secI5.md

 > _"What a strange question is this.
 It supposes that two people who meet on terms of equality and disagree could not be reasonable or just.
 But, on the other hand, it supposes that a third party, starting with an unfair advantage, and backed up by violence, will be the incarnation of justice itself.
-Common- sense should certainly warn us against such a supposition, and if we are lacking in this commodity, then we may learn the lesson by turning to the facts of life.
+Commonsense should certainly warn us against such a supposition, and if we are lacking in this commodity, then we may learn the lesson by turning to the facts of life.
 There we see everywhere Authority standing by, and in the name of justice and fair play using its organised violence in order to take the lion's share of the world's wealth for the governmental class."_ [**Objections to Anarchism**, pp. 349-50]

- So instead of prisons and a legal code based on the concept of punishment and revenge, anarchists support the use of pubic opinion and pressure to stop anti-social acts and the need to therapeutically rehabilitate those who commit them.
+So instead of prisons and a legal code based on the concept of punishment and revenge, anarchists support the use of pubic opinion and pressure to stop anti-social acts and the need to therapeutically rehabilitate those who commit anti-social acts.
 Rather than a parasitic legal system which creates and defends inequality and privilege, anarchists agree with Kropotkin: _"Liberty, equality, and practical human sympathy are the most effective barriers we can oppose to the anti-social instinct of certain among us"_. [**Op.
 Cit.**, p.
 218] _"We want justice, not rigid, but elastic"_, argued Tucker, _"we want